-The length of your bibliographic entry depends on your instructor’s guideline.
+The length of your bibliographic entry depends on your instructor’s guidelines.

-This example provides an overview of the article, evaluates the length and authority of the authors.
+This example provides an overview of the article, and evaluates the length and authority of the authors.

 This example includes properly cited in-text quotes from within the paper to validate the research.